 Don’t let this happen to you on your storm damage loss.
 The primary role of a company insurance adjuster is to protect the interest and finances of the insurance company — not to help with your storm damage insurance claim.

 Contact us immediately after your loss.
 Your interests are best protected by hiring YOUR OWN EXPERTS!
 Contact the right public adjuster for your storm damage claim.
-We will evaluate your claim for free and do everything we can to maximize your payout.
+We will evaluate your claim and do everything we can to maximize your payout.
 Let us handle your claim from start to finish.